LostBeard/BlazorServiceWorkerDemo/README.md

 [Live Demo](https://lostbeard.github.io/BlazorServiceWorkerDemo/)

 The live demo is nothing special at the moment.
-In Chrome you acn see the Blazor messages from the worker handler handling events.
+In Chrome you can see the Blazor messages from the worker handler handling events.
 Firefox ServiceWorker console can be found at "about:debugging#/runtime/this-firefox"

 This code demonstrates loading a Blazor WASM inside a ServiceWorker context and handling any events a ServiceWorker may want.
 Like install, fetch, push, sync, etc.